Here’s something you won’t hear too often online: For a blogger, a solid email list is more important than your blog traffic.

 Pop-ups have a bad reputation, and if used poorly the get in the way, but they are still the best at capturing attention and converting people.

 Plus now you can design pop-ups to be less intrusive and more adaptive to user behavior.
 For example, an exit-intent box is a pop-up that only shows up when the visitor is about to exit your site.

 You also have the option to program pop-ups to appear only when a visitor has been on a webpage for a specific amount of time.
 This way you easily gauge their interest level and show them a pop-up for an offer to relevant to the page they are browsing, thus making your pop-ups less intrusive.

 Designing opt-in forms by yourself can be tricky and time-consuming.
-To save yourself time, you can use lead collection and opt-in form tools like Mailmunch to create highly converting opt-in forms.
+To save yourself time, you can use lead collection and email list building tools that have opt-in forms like Mailmunch to create highly converting opt-in forms.

 Now promote your content